rsdoiel/antenna/2024/tech_likely_2024.02.md

 date: 2024-01-08, from: NASA breaking news

+Editor&#8217;s Note: NASA and Astrobotic are continuing to monitor this mission.
+Updates will be provided on https://blogs.nasa.gov/.
 Carrying NASA scientific instruments as part of its Commercial Lunar Payload Services initiative, Astrobotic’s Peregrine lander launched on United Launch Alliance’s (ULA) Vulcan rocket at 2:18 a.m.
-EST from Launch Complex 41 at Cape Canaveral Space Force Station in Florida.
-Peregrine has about a 46-day journey to reach the lunar surface.
-Once on the Moon, [&#8230;]
+EST from Launch Complex 41 at Cape Canaveral Space Force Station [&#8230;]

 <span class="feed-item-link">
 <a href="https://www.nasa.gov/news-release/nasa-science-heads-to-moon-on-first-us-private-robotic-artemis-flight/">https://www.nasa.gov/news-release/nasa-science-heads-to-moon-on-first-us-private-robotic-artemis-flight/</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://www.nasa.gov/news-release/nasa-science-heads-to-moon-on-first-us-private-robotic-artemis-flight/">Save to Pocket</a>